Skip to content

 print(view(historical, focus="full"))

-Reverting State (Destructive) Use revert_to() to move the agent's HEAD back to a previous commit.
-This orphans all subsequent commits (which can be cleaned up by GC).
+Reverting State (Destructive) Use reset_to() to move the agent's HEAD to a specific commit.
+This can orphan commits that become unreachable from the new HEAD (which are cleaned up when branches are deleted).

 # The agent continues from this point as if later actions never happened